-The Law on Specialist Chambers and Specialist Prosecutor’s Office establishes the right for all accused before the Specialist Chambers to defend themselves through “Specialist Counsel”, a counsel eligible to practice before the Specialist Chambers.
-An accused has the right to have a Specialist Counsel assigned to them in any case where the interests of justice so require.
-The Defence Office will administer, on behalf of the Registrar, a list of Specialist Counsel.
-The Office will also administer a system of legal aid for representation of indigent or partially indigent accused.
-Information on how to be included in the list of Specialist Counsel will be published on this website in due course.
+The Law on Specialist Chambers and Specialist Prosecutor’s Office establishes the right of all accused before the Specialist Chambers to defend themselves through “Specialist Counsel”, a lawyer eligible to practice before the Specialist Chambers.
+A suspect or accused has the right to have such a Counsel assigned to him or her in any case where the interests of justice so require.
+The Defence Office administers, on behalf of the Registrar, a List of Counsel.
+The Defence Office will also manage a system of legal aid for representation of indigent or partially indigent suspects and/or accused who do not have sufficient financial means.

 Victims Participation Office

-The Law on Specialist Chambers and Specialist Prosecutor’s Office details the victims’ personal interests and rights in judicial proceedings before the Specialist Chambers.
-The Law provides for the inclusion of a Victims Participation Office (VPO) into the Registry.
-The VPO will provide assistance and advice to victims who are participating in the criminal proceedings before the Specialist Chambers.
+The Law on Specialist Chambers and Specialist Prosecutor’s Office details the victims’ personal interests and rights in criminal proceedings before the Specialist Chambers.
+The Law provides for the inclusion of a Victims’ Participation Office into the Registry.
+The Victims Participation Office will offer assistance and advice to victims who participate in the criminal proceedings before the Specialist Chambers.

 The Victims’ Participation Office administers the system of victims’ participation before the Specialist Chambers.
 The Victims’ Participation Office manages a List of Counsel who are specialized and experienced as Victims’ Counsel and who are eligible to represent victims.
 In addition, the Victims’ Participation Office administers a system of payment for legal representation of victims.